Hamilton, New Zealand: History

+Pre-European settlement

 The area now covered by the city was originally the site of several Māori villages (kāinga), including Te Parapara, Pukete, Miropiko and Kirikiriroa ("long stretch of gravel'), from which the city takes its Māori name.
 Local Māori were the target of raids by Ngāpuhi during the Musket Wars, and several pā sites from this period can still be found beside the Waikato River.
 In December 2011 several rua or food storage pits were found near the Waikato River bank, close to the Waikato museum.

 In 1822, Kirikiriroa Pa was briefly abandoned to escape the Musket Wars.
 However, by the 1830s Ngati Wairere’s principal pa was Kirikiriroa, where the missionaries, who arrived at that time, estimated 200 people lived permanently.
 A chapel and house were built at Kirikiriroa for visiting clergy, presumably after Benjamin Ashwell established his mission near Taupiri.

-Between 1845 and 1855 crops such as wheat, fruit and potatoes were exported to Auckland, with up to 50 canoes serving Kirikiriroa.
+Between 1845 and 1855, crops such as wheat, fruit and potatoes were exported to Auckland, with up to 50 canoes serving Kirikiriroa.
 Imports included blankets, clothing, axes, sugar, rum, and tobacco.
 Millstones were acquired and a water wheel constructed, though possibly the flour mill wasn't completed.
 However, one article said Kirikiriroa flour was well known.

 Magistrate Gorst, estimated that Kirikiriroa had a population of about 78 before the Invasion of Waikato via the Waikato Wars of 1863–64.
 The government estimated the Waikato area had a Māori population of 3,400 at the same time.
-After the war in the Waikato, large areas of land (1.2 Million Acres), including the area of the present city of Hamilton were attained by the Crown under the New Zealand Settlements Act 1863.
+After the war in the Waikato, large areas of land (1.2 Million Acres), including the area of the present city of Hamilton were confiscated by the Crown under the New Zealand Settlements Act 1863.
+Over the next year, most of these villages were abandoned as a result of the land confiscation, also known as Raupatu.

+Pākehā settlement

+After the Invasion of the Waikato and confiscation of the invaded land, militia-settlers were recruited in Melbourne and Sydney.
 On 10 August 1864 the government advertised for tenders to build 10 huts and a hospital at Kirikiriroa.
-Hamilton was settled by the 4th regiment of the Waikato Militia.
+Hamilton was settled by the 4th Waikato Regiment Militia, led by Captain William Steele.
 The 1st Regiment was at Tauranga, the 2nd at Pirongia, the 3rd at Cambridge and the 4th at Kirikiriroa.
-The settlement was founded on 24 August 1864.
+The first military settlers arrived on the Rangiriri on 24 August 1864.
+Members of Ngāti Wairere assembled on the banks of the river as the Rangiriri arrived and threw peaches at her.
+One of the passengers, Teresa Vowless, passed her baby to another passenger and leapt overboard in order to be the first settler ashore.

 Many of the soldier/settlers who intended to farm after the 1863 war, walked off their land in 1868 due to its poor quality.
 Much of the land was swampy or under water.
 In 1868 Hamilton's population, which was about 1,000 in 1864, dropped to 300 as farmers left.
 On 22 December 1875 the first brickworks opened in Hamilton.